Parents take the plunge

 There are many camps that happily cater to the needs of new Canadians and children who are learning English as their second language.
 Activity-based camps not only break language barriers but can help boost your child's self-esteem.

 "Theatre arts is a universal language," explains Lily Small, director of Great Big Theatre Company, which offers camps in 35 locations around Ontario.
 For the Great Big Theatre Company, hiring multicultural staff members who speak a variety of languages is just one way to help new campers feel more comfortable.
 "Our camp allows children to develop their movement and visual skills as well as verbal skills," says Small.
-"We offer a safe and non-judgmental environment, where a child can come out of his or her shell and foster a sense of self-confidence."
+"We offer a safe and non-judgmental environment, where a child can come out of [their] shell and foster a sense of self-confidence."

 I'm having trouble letting go.